andreamanini98/TABEC/README.md

 One of the most useful features of utotparser is its ability to concatenate tiles, in order to generate so-called Tiled TA.<br>
 In order to create Tiled TA, a set of tiles must be given inside the `inputTiles` directory.<br>

-A tile can simply be generated in UPPAAL following the conventions mentioned above, but two additional constraints must be put inside the `.xml` files:
+A tile can simply be generated in UPPAAL following the conventions mentioned above, but additional constraints must be put inside the `.xml` files:
 * To denote tile's input locations, such locations must be named as 'in'.
 * To denote tile's output locations, such locations must be named as 'out'.
 * Tile invariants must be specified as a comment in input locations.